Product DNA-Messenger communication layer

 Who DNA-Messenger is for

-DNA-Messenger is for privacy maximalists, and communities who want secure communication without compromise.
-We collect nothing, store nothing, and leak nothing.
+DNA-Messenger is for privacy maximalists and communities who want secure communication without compromise.
+We can't collect anything even if we wanted to – there are no central servers, no accounts, nothing to store.
 Your identity and messages stay yours — protected for the future.

 Technical users & builders